MFA everywhere

 No desktop app

-Balance of security & convenience
+Balance of security and convenience

 Authy (Android/iOS/Desktop)